 - Curb Appeal – no one wants to visit an auto repair shop that’s shabby or in a disarray.
 Keep your workplace clean, organized, with a fresh coat of paint and clean uniforms.

 - Customer Loyalty – customers appreciate honest and knowledgeable mechanics and auto shops.
 Having a customer loyalty plan with small facilities like tire storage, drop and pick up, payment plans, etc. will keep the customers happy and returning.
 A friendly customer waiting area is always a plus.

-- Online Marketing – positive online reviews, easy and friendly website with strong SEO and published pricing will attract customers and project an image of quality and transparency.
+- Online Marketing – positive online reviews, an easy and friendly website with strong SEO, and published pricing will attract customers and project an image of quality and transparency.

 - Relationships with Suppliers and Insurance Companies – good suppliers will help you keep your costs low, and insurance direct repair programs will keep the revenue consistent.
 Need I say more?